-On the occasion of the 12th anniversary of the Colorado Masonic Band Camp the band for the almost fourth year in a row took first place in the parade competition at the Greeley Stampede Parade.
-This year the band consisted of 82 students from 49 different Colorado High Schools.
+On the occasion of the 15th anniversary of the Colorado Masonic Band Camp.
+The band played a concert on the 3rd of July and participated in the Greeley Stampede Parade.
+This year the band consisted of 114 students from 61 different Colorado High Schools.

 Every year during the July 4th Holiday, the Grand Lodge of Colorado sponsors the Colorado High School Masonic Band camp on the University of Northern Colorado campus in Greeley.

 The Colorado Masonic High School Band Camp is open to all interested high school band students 9th, 10th or 11th grades statewide with who play at least one marching band instrument.
 High School Band Instructors are urged to select three of their most promising students who play different instruments, for consideration.

 The Masonic High School Band Camp is free of charge to the students who attend, but it is not free.
 The cost of each student to attend is $300.00 and is funded through scholarships by Masonic Lodges, other Masonic Family groups, and interested individuals.
 The Colorado Masonic Band Camp is a 501(c)(3) corporation under Colorado Law, which means all donations made to sponsor students are tax deductible.

 If you would like to sponsor one or more students to attend the camp, here is an application or you may contact these people: